 To make things even weirder, it appears that the device won’t support audio-only calls, meaning that two different Home Hub owners can’t even call each other using those very same Home Hub devices.
 One owner would have to call his or her recipient using a phone, tablet or a smart display that does have a camera and supports Duo calls.

-It turns out that Google did actually spell out this feature in a support post shortly after the announcement of the device and even responded to one user’s query on Twitter during a brief Q&A about the new device.
+Google did actually spell out this feature in a support post shortly after the announcement of the device, and the company even responded to one user’s query on Twitter during a brief Q&A about the new device.

 Users can also call their own Google Home Hubs simply by opening up Google Assistant on their smartphone or tablet and saying the simple command “video call home.”
 Assistant will then tell you it’s calling home but as it’s explained above, whoever picks up the phone at home will see you but you’ll only see the Google avatar associated with that account.